 We take our company policies seriously because they keep our colleagues, customers, suppliers, and partners safe.
 That’s why anyone who works for Fastly, or with Fastly, must follow our ethical and legal guidelines.
 This includes employees, contractors, consultants, partners, suppliers, agents, volunteers, and representatives.

-At the heart of the matter, if you disregard or violate Fastly’s policies, you could be putting the company and our employees at risk.
-Any violation will have serious consequences, including possible dismissal.
+At the heart of the matter, if you disregard or violate Fastly’s policies, you could be putting the company, our employees and third parties with whom we do business at risk.
+Any violation will have serious consequences, including possible termination.
 Certain violations may even need to be handled by legal authorities for investigation and prosecution.

 If you see or hear about something that might be a violation of our Code and policies, or seems unethical or unlawful, please say something to your manager, an HRBP or a member of The Office of General Counsel, or report concerns anonymously at fastly.ethicspoint.com.

 All reports, including those about executive team members, are taken seriously and will follow a chain of command.
-Each investigation starts with our most senior Human Resources officer or The Office of the General Counsel, may be escalated to the Chief Executive Officer, and could end up with our Board of Directors or the Audit Committee if necessary.
+Each investigation starts with our most senior Human Resources officer or VP of People or The Office of the General Counsel, may be escalated to the Chief Executive Officer, and could end up with our Board of Directors or the Audit Committee if necessary.

 If the action violates our policies, Fastly will decide the appropriate disciplinary measure — which can include actions as severe as a suspension, reduction of salary, demotion, or termination.